 Them!
 (Warner Brothers 1954)

-Them! earned $2 million USD at the box office in the US and Canada alone in its first year, and was described by Variety as a “top-notch science fiction shocker [with a] well-plotted story, expertly directed and acted in a matter-of-fact style to rate a chiller payoff and thoroughly satisfy the fans of hackle-raising melodrama.”
+By turns atmospheric and brooding while remaining fast-paced and deliberate, Them! realises its outlandish concept perfectly.
+It earned $2 million at the US and Canadian box office in its first year alone, and was described by Variety as a “top-notch science fiction shocker… expertly directed and acted in a matter-of-fact style to rate a chiller payoff and thoroughly satisfy the fans of hackle-raising melodrama.”
+More than seven decades on, it remains the benchmark against which every other giant-insect film is measured – and essential viewing for anyone exploring the science fiction cinema of the 1950s.

 Original theatrical release poster for Them!
 (Warner Brothers 1954)